telerik/fiddler-everywhere-docs/collaboration/sharing-data.md

 This article covers the sharing capabilities of Fiddler Everywhere as follows:

-- [Sharing session's snapshots](#sharing-sessions-snapshotss)&mdash;Options to save single or multiple captured HTTPS sessions as local/cloud snapshots in the **Sessions** list.
+- [Sharing session's snapshots](#sharing-sessions-snapshotss)&mdash;Options to save single or multiple captured HTTPS sessions as local/cloud snapshots in the save **Sessions** tree.

 - Sharing API request collections&mdash;Options to share API requests collections as local/cloud collections in the **Requests** list.